-As an interdisciplinary program, WGS studies focuses on students integrating the skills taught across the liberal arts, and expects its majors to engage in both critical and creative thinking.
+As an interdisciplinary program, Gender, Sexuality and Women’s Studies (GEND) focuses on students integrating the skills taught across the liberal arts, and expects its majors to engage in both critical and creative thinking.
 The curriculum examines a range of issues across both national and international contexts.
 This includes gendered violence, sexual harassment, queer theory, inequality, social justice, power dynamics and human interaction.
 The analytical skills they acquire in the study of gender and society can be applied beyond the campus to other activities and eventually to their professional careers.

-On campus, WGS collaborate with other university and student groups on special events and lectures.
+On campus, our program collaborates with other university and student groups on special events and lectures.
 Examples of events include Take Back the Night, Cultural Awareness lecturers, and the Women’s Lives speaker series.

-Learn more about the major and minor in Gender Studies here.
+Learn more about the major and minor here.